Acceptance and Commitment Therapy for Eating Disorders

 The idea of acceptance is truly at the heart of acceptance and commitment therapy.

-This principle is all about understanding that all thoughts and feelings are a natural part of life, even when they are negative or uncomfortable.
+This principle is about understanding that all thoughts and feelings are a natural part of life, even when negative or uncomfortable.
 It emphasizes that no thoughts or emotions are inherently “good” or “bad.”

-Rather than attempt to filter out or avoid “bad” thoughts, acceptance, as taught through ACT, invites patients to let their mind run with minimal interference, welcoming the full array of thoughts and letting them ebb and flow naturally, without fixating on or following any one.
+Rather than attempt to filter out or avoid “bad” thoughts, acceptance, as taught through ACT, invites patients to let their minds run with minimal interference, welcoming the full array of thoughts and letting them ebb and flow naturally without fixating on or following anyone.5

 Defusion

-Defusion is a key component of ACT that helps underscore the idea of thoughts as their own separate, and ultimately benign, entities.
+Defusion is a key component of ACT that helps underscore the idea of thoughts as separate, ultimately benign entities.

-This principle asks patients to distance themselves from their thoughts, in order to get a more objective view of them.
-The hope is that patients will learn to see their thoughts not as absolute truths or sources of distress, but rather as the fleeting bits of imagery or language that they truly are.
+This principle asks patients to distance themselves from their thoughts to get a more objective view of them.
+The hope is that patients will learn to see their thoughts not as absolute truths or sources of distress but as the fleeting bits of imagery or language they truly are.5

-This kind of separation gives someone more mental space to consider not just their thoughts, but the reactions they may have to them.
-This can serve to further reinforce the idea that these reactions are a choice, and the true source of distress or acceptance.
+This kind of separation gives someone more mental space to consider not just their thoughts but also their reactions to them.
+This can further reinforce the idea that these reactions are a choice and the true source of distress or acceptance.

 The Observing Self